ericsonga/APCSAReview/_sources/Unit6-Arrays/horseBarnB.rst

 The following is part a of a free response question from 2012.
 It was question 3 on the exam.
 You can see all the free response questions from past exams at https://apstudent.collegeboard.org/apcourse/ap-computer-science-a/exam-practice.

 **Question 3.**  Consider a software system that models a horse barn.
 Classes that represent horses implement the following interface.
+(Note that interfaces are no longer covered on the CS A exam, but here the Horse interface just describes the methods that a Horse class must have.)

 .. code-block:: java